-Students must complete Academic Terms 1 and 2, obtain an overall cumulative GPA of at least 3.0, and complete the Workplace Education Prep workshop series (COOP WEP) prior to the work term (SPMA 101).
+Students must complete Academic Terms 1 and 2, obtain an overall cumulative GPA of at least 3.0, and complete the Workplace Education Prep workshop series (COOP WEP) prior to the work term.
+Program Completion Requirement(s):

-Students must obtain an overall cumulative GPA of at least 3.0 and achieve a complete "COM" or complete with distinction "DST" in the internship term (SPMA 101) in order to qualify for a Diploma in Sport Management, Internship Designation.
+- Students must obtain an overall cumulative GPA of at least 3.0 and achieve a complete "COM" or complete with distinction "DST" in the internship term (SPMA 101); and, - Students will obtain certification from two (2) sport, coaching or fitness licensing programs (students are responsible for covering the fees of gaining the certifications).